machi-projects/server-api-to-js-api/README.md

 #key - meaning in above json /  #value - meaning in above json

 ```
-   { ' will be converted as js api ' : ' used for url to call api  }
+   { 'key will be converted as js api ' : ' value used for url to call api  }
 ```

 #Definations